BelatrixTraining/kotlin-for-android-developers/README.md

 1. Properties are declared in the class constructor.
 1. In Kotlin a default value for each attribute can be defined.
 1. In Kotlin getters and setters are not necessary, so, the language reduces a lot of Boilerplate code that Java adds to a class.
-But Getters and Setter can also be defined in Kotlin.
+But Getters and Setter can also be defined in Kotlin. val allows only get, var allows get and set.
 1. A Kotlin class can be defined in a single line.
 1. A class can have multiple constructors declared using the word **constructor**
 1. Data classes are used to define POJOs, it has to be declared with the **data** key word and all properties